Create the Application

 To create an application called

-conference-app, open a command
+conference-app, open a command line, and type:

 npx create-lwc-app conference-app --yes -o express